matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 via the `.m.rule.contains_display_name` or the `.m.rule.contains_user_name` push rule matching the [fallback content](https://spec.matrix.org/v1.6/client-server-api/#event-replacements).
 Generally this is undesirable and users do not need to be notified for the same message multiple times (e.g. if a user is fixing a typo).

+Edited events end up with two `m.mentions` properties:

+* One at the top-level of the `content`, this should contain any users to mention *for this edit*.
+* One inside the `m.new_content` property, which should contain the full list of mentioned users in any version of the event.

-It is recommended that clients include an empty `m.mentions` property when editing an event, *unless* the edit is significant or if additional users are mentioned.
+It is recommended that clients use an empty top-level `m.mentions` property when editing an event, *unless* the edit is significant or if additional users are mentioned.

-The full list of mentioned users should be included in the `m.new_content` property.

 For example, if there is an event: